 Weirdly, after early controversy, Toyota is still not featured in FM7 but can be found in FH4, despite Toyota’s odd reasoning.

-For the hardcore sim racers, you’ll soon notice that not only does FM7 feature more cars, but they’re far superior when it comes to the driving aspect, too.
+For the hardcore sim racers, you’ll soon notice that not only does FM7 feature a larger variety of vehicles, but they’re far superior when it comes to the driving aspect, too.

 The FH4 cars have a more arcade-like touch for mass-appeal, and this leaves most of the vehicles in the game handling similarly, where each vehicle has its unique vibes and quirks in FM7.